-1 The delivery of full qualifications would be considered duplicative as this is funded under other VET programs, such as Skilled Capital and Australian Apprenticeships.
+The delivery of full qualifications would be considered duplicative as this is funded under other VET programs, such as Skilled Capital and Australian Apprenticeships.
 Skill Sets that are funded under the Skilled Capital Program would also be considered duplicative.

-7 REPORTING AND ACQUITTAL OF FUNDS
+7 REPORTING AND ACQUITTALOF FUNDS

-Successful applicants must expend the approved funds on the delivery of the 2020-21 ACT ACE Grants Program funded activity by the end of the project period, as specified in the Deed of Grant.
-The recipient must complete and submit the following reports to Skills Canberra via skills.projects@act.gov.au:
+Successful applicants must expend the approved funds on the delivery of the 2021-22 ACT ACE Grants Program funded activity by the end of the project period, as specified in the Deed of Grant.
+The recipient must complete and submit the following reports to Skills Canberra in accordance with the requirements and due dates specified in the Deed of Grant:

-- > half-yearly progress reports in the format stated in the Deed of Grant - > financial acquittal report in accordance with the due date/s and format specified in the Deed of Grant.
+- > half-yearly progress reports - > financial acquittal report.